 We’ve discussed the positives of working remotely.
 Still, undoubtedly there will be challenges as well, so we must provide our employees with the resources to meet and overcome those challenges.

 Burnout is one challenge that might come with an overload of work without the separation of the work-life environment-.
 If your team is used to sitting in meetings for most of their day, then, of course, it would be a difficult transition to then be sat on a video call for seven or eight hours per day.
 How can we prevent this?
 And if burnout occurs, how can we manage it?
-Work-life balance is still important, even if our work and our lives aren’t necessarily separated by an office building anymore.
+Work-life balance and employee wellbeing is still important, even if our work and our lives aren’t necessarily separated by an office building anymore.